amineech/schools-management-api/README.md

 # Schools Management API
-# project in progress, adding more features each time we push
+# project in progress, adding more features each time

 A Spring Boot RESTful API for managing schools, students, student profiles and more.
 Built with Java 17, Spring Boot, and PostgreSQL.